© All rights reserved

 What you need to know before we meet:

-~ Your baby must be sleeping during the test.
-Sleepy nursing is also favorable.
+~ Your baby and family must be quiet during the test.
+Nursing or feeding is favorable.

 ~ You will receive the results of the screening immediately.